nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `chicke` will not match `chicken`
 * Items matching at least one keyword will be returned (i.e. `OR` search). e.g. `chicken steak` will return `chicken steak`, `steak beef`
+* More than one Prefix can be specified (i.e. `AND` search). e.g. 'find-i n/Chicken s/NTUC' will return items matching name and supplier.

 Examples:
 * `find-i n/Chicken` returns `chicken` and `chicken salad` items.
+* `find-i s/Cold Storage t/meat` returns item with supplier of Cold Storage and tags of meat.

 ### Locating deliveries by keywords: `find-d`